appinha/advent_of_code-2015/README.md

 ## 📑 Contents

 My solutions for the puzzles are available in the folder [📁 my_solutions](my_solutions) and are organized into subfolders for each day of the event.

-In this folder's root, the following files can be found:

-* `puzzle_solver.py` - main framework developed to streamline coding.
-* `solve_puzzles.py` - script for running the puzzle solving codes.
-* `Makefile` - used for starting the execution of the above script.

 Inside each subfolder, the following files can be found: